Gut Health is key to our overall wellbeing!

 Inflammatory Bowel Disease (IBD)

 This is essentially 2 types of chronic intestinal inflammation – Crohns Disease (affecting any part of the intestines) and Ulcerative Colitis (UC) (affecting only the large intestine).
-IBD usually occurs due to abnormalities in the body immune system where it overreacts to food, good bacteria and other normal digestive functions with the intestinal lining becoming chronical inflammed.
+IBD usually occurs due to abnormalities in the body’s immune system causing an overreaction to food.
+Good bacteria and other normal digestive functions are effected, the intestinal lining becomes chronical inflammed.
 This causes swelling, ulceration and progressive injury to the intestinal structure and function.
 Symptoms such as regular excessive diarrhea, malnutrition, fatigue, weight loss and abdominal pain are signs you may need to be checked for IBD!
+Whilst this is diagnosed by way of a colonoscopy there is a fecal test called calprotectin which can be taken to give you an insight if this might be an issue issue for you.

-A long tern autoimmune disorder of the small intestines in particular.
+A long term autoimmune disorder of the small intestines in particular, is celiac disease.
 The body produces an immune response towards a protein called Gluten, which is found in wheat, rye and barley and other grains.
-It can occur in people who are genetically predisposed.
-Undiagnosed celiac disease cause serious damage and the inflammation associated with the immune reaction damages the smalls intestine lining leading to medical complications, malnutrition, developmental delays, low immunity, psychological distress and other food allergies.
+It can occurs in people who are genetically predisposed.
+Undiagnosed celiac disease cause serious damage and the inflammation associated with the immune reaction damages the smalls intestine lining leading to medical complications, malnutrition, developmental delays, low immunity, psychological distress, bone issues and other food issues.
 Symptoms are commonly, anaemia, osteoporosis, bloating, flatulence, fatigue and low blood count.
 Celiac disease is dangerous left untreated and sometimes no symptoms at all are present.
 It’s vital that a strict gluten free diet facilitating the repair of the intestinal lining is essential for individuals with Celiac disease.
+(It is important not to come off gluten until first line screening is completed).

 Irritable Bowel Syndrome (IBS)

-Is a well known GIT condition which comes with a broad range of long term symptoms causing recurrent abdominal discomfort, pain and shifting bowel habits.
+IBS Is a well known gut condition which comes with a broad range of long term symptoms causing recurrent abdominal discomfort, pain and shifting bowel habits.
 A condition sensitive to anxiety, stress and certain irritating foods however because the causes are sometimes unknown and varied its often refereed to as a functional gastrointestinal disorder (FGID).
+That means that structurally there are no issues to be seen, this can be frustrating for those who suffer IBS, and commonly SIBO is a cause of IBS.

-Leaky Gut is a condition which is growing rapidly in the media’s awareness.
-It not only affects the digestive tract, and can lead to many health complications.
-It’s where bacteria and toxins leak through the intestinal wall causing an immune response throughout the body.
+Leaky Gut is a condition which is gaining rapid attention in the media, it not only affects the digestive tract, and can lead to many health complications.
+It’s where bacteria and toxins leak through the intestinal wall causing an immune response throughout the body and causing chronic health conditions.

 When investigating underlying causes of leaky gut there is a large amount of research around the state of gut microbiome – with the breakdown of barrier protection increases intestinal permeability, therefore processed foods, high sugar and alcohol, intestinal parasites, fungus and bacterial overgrowth are considered to be contributing factors.